Kalabasa/leanrada.com/src/pages/works/planetdefense.md

 I initially tried [Phaser](https://phaser.io), but it was too much for my taste.
 Having found out that Phaser uses Pixi underneath, I went with Pixi.
 I prefer simpler libraries.

-## Results (and postmortem)
+## Results

 <span>![ratings of PlanetDefense](../img/planetdefense_results.jpg)
 	<span class="caption">Final judging results for PlanetDefense</span>
 </span>

-I did not expect to rank high in Graphics, but it was the highest criterion in my submission.
+I did not expect to rank high in Graphics.
 I think it’s something to do with the colors, ’cause the pixel art was definitely not great.
-That was also the gist of some of the comments I received.
+The color scheme was also mentioned in the comments.

 Here's a little trick to improving any color scheme: **Just overlay a solid color on everything.** It makes every color suddenly connect with each other and gives an overall “mood”.